gakonst/rubberduck-gpt3.vim/README.md

 ## Installation

-To install the plugin, copy the `vim-python-script-runner.vim` file to your `~/.vim/plugin` directory.
+To install the plugin, copy the `vim-python-script-runner.vim` file to your `~/.vim/plugin` directory, along with the Python script, and edit the path to the python script in the vim plugin.
+You'll also need to have `requests` installed for the Python script.

 ## Usage